 Turn the Tide pocket guide for clinicians: A quick reference for clinicians about opioid prescribing.

 Pain Tracker: An example guide of assessments to use during pain visits.

 Alternative treatments fact sheet: CDC recommended non-opioid treatments for chronic pain.

-Evidence on complementary and alternative medicine approaches to chronic pain: A summary of existing evidence for noninvasive non-pharmacological treatments and complementary health approaches for chronic pain conditions.
+Evidence on complementary and alternative approaches to chronic pain: A summary of existing evidence for noninvasive non-pharmacological treatments and complementary health approaches for chronic pain conditions.